Skip to main content

 Cover the saucepan with a lid and let the sausages cook slowly for around 10 to 30 minutes depending on their size.

-Remove your sausages and dry them off with a paper towel.
+Remove and dry them off with a paper towel.
 They should be cooked all the way through.
 However, they won’t have a brown, crispy crust, so you may want to pop them on the grill or stove for a few minutes.

 How to Batter Sausage